Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 Key Specs:

 Students who need to purchase Microsoft systems can choose the Surface Pro option.
-It comes with a 12.3 inches display touch screen.
+It comes with a 12.3-inch display touch screen.
 This can be the perfect option for students who need to work while enjoying the touch screen.

 Microsoft Surface Pro is also one of the best 2-in-1 laptops for programming.
 It is very light in weight and hence easy to carry anywhere.

-The system contains excellent power to hold heavy applications with a good amount of storage space.
+The system has excellent power to hold heavy applications with much storage space.

 3. Asus ROG Strix G15